Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

 The state of Alice, the detector, and particle $a$ at $t_1$ can be written as a reduced density matrix by tracing out the environment,

-As the $z$-spin of the particle has yet to be entangled with the measuring device and the environment, the diagonal terms of the reduced density matrix are non-zero and potentially very relevant to the evolution of the system---e.g., if the $x$-spin of the particle were to be measured.
+As the $z$-spin of the particle has yet to be entangled with the measuring device and the environment, the diagonal terms of the reduced density matrix (the middle two terms of the sum in the second line of \eqref{equation5}) are non-zero and potentially very relevant to the evolution of the system---e.g., if the $x$-spin of the particle were to be measured.
 After the measurement is made and the environment gets entangled with the particle's spin, the reduced density matrix becomes

-Here we've assumed for simplicity that $E_1$ and $E_2$ are perfectly orthogonal, $\bracket{E_1}{E_2}=0$, and the middle two terms of the sum in the first line of \eqref{redu} vanish; in realistic cases $\bracket{E_1}{E_2}$ is very close to zero.
+Here we've assumed for simplicity that $E_1$ and $E_2$ are perfectly orthogonal, $\bracket{E_1}{E_2}=0$, and the diagonal terms vanish; in realistic cases $\bracket{E_1}{E_2}$ is very close to zero.
 The diagonal terms have dropped out and the state is now decomposable into two parts---branches---of the reduced density matrix, one in which the result was up and a second in which it was down.
 It is common to speak of the universal \emph{wave function} splitting into several branches upon measurement, components that will no longer interact because of decoherence.\footnote{Although we will use the language of `branching' throughout the paper, we do not mean by this to prejudge the issue of whether these branches diverge or overlap (discussed in \citealp{saunders2010b,wilson2012b}).
 Our strategy can be implemented on either picture (see footnote \ref{pbuncertainty}).} Similarly, one can just as easily speak of the \emph{density matrix} for the universe as being decomposable into branches. \emph{Reduced} density matrices can also evolve into pieces that because of decoherence will no longer interact.
 We call these pieces `branches' too, although this is a non-standard use of the term `branch.'
 Branches of a reduced density matrix should not be confused with branches of the universal wave function.
 A branch of a reduced density matrix may correspond to many branches of the universal wave function, as occurs in the possible elaboration of \textsc{Once} below.